swsnu/swpp2020-team1/project-requirements-and-specification.md

 > >	When user adds tomato, cheese, olive from her fridge
 > >	Then get-recommendation button is enabled
 > >
-> >	When user clicks get-recommendation button
+> >	When user clicks enabled get-recommendation button
 > > Then user is directed to preference-choosing page.
 > >
-> >	When the user chooses vegan option and italian option, and clicks search button
+> >	When the user chooses vegan option and italian option, and clicks done button
-> > Then user is directed to recipe-recommendation-result page, which includes “tomato cheese pasta”
+> > Then user is directed to recipe-recommendation-result page.
 > >
-> > When user clicks “tomato cheese pasta”
+> > When user clicks “tomato cheese pasta” on the recipe-recommendation-result page
-> >	Then user is directed to recipe-detail page where the user can watch the videos.
+> >	Then user is directed to recipe-detail page.
 > >
-> > When the user in the recipe detail page clicks play button of the video
+> > When user in the recipe-detail page clicks play button of the video
 > > Then the video is played
 > >
-> > When user types in a new comment in comment-input field and clicks create button
+> > When user in the recipe-detail page types in a new comment in comment-input field and clicks create button
 > >	Then a new comment is created and the comment-input field is cleared.
 > >
 > > When the user clicks back button in the (user preference choosing page || recipe recommendation result page || recipe detail page)
 > > Then alert with message “Do you want to go back to main page? all your choices will be lost” appears.
+> >
-> > When the user clicks “yes”
+> > When the user clicks “yes” on the alert message
 > > Then user is directed to the main page
 > >
 > > ```